frothkoetter/cdw/README.md

  flights_ice;
 ```

-Result are all 86 mil rows.
+Result: 86 mil rows.

 | _c0 |
 | :- |
 | 86289323 |

-Now you can check the table history, change the database name and run the command:
+Now select the snapshot history of the table.

+*** Change the database name “db\_user001”
 ```sql
 select * from DB_userXXX.flights_ice.history;
 ```

-You should see two snapshots of the table in the output, one for each insert.
+Result: two snapshots of the table in the output, one for each insert command.

 |FLIGHTS.MADE_CURRENT_AT |	FLIGHTS_ICE.SNAPSHOT_ID	|FLIGHTS.PARENT_ID	|FLIGHTS.IS_CURRENT_ANCESTOR|
 | :- | :- | :- | :- |